aceisScope/GCP_DE_Notes/README.md

         -   SSD: reads up to up to 10,000 rps.
         -   HDD: up to 500 rps. storing at least 10TB of infrequently-accessed data with no latency sensitivity
         -   one can't change the disk type on an existing Bigtable instance
+        -   Choosing between SSD and HDD storage: SSD storage is the most efficient and cost-effective choice for most use cases.
+HDD storage is sometimes appropriate for very large data sets (>10 TB) that are not latency-sensitive or are infrequently accessed.
     -   Application profiles: Custome application-specific settings for handling income connections.
 Single or multi-cluster routing. **Single-row transactions (atomic update to single row) support requies single cluster routing for strong consistency**.
 -   Cluster: inside instance, contains nodes.
 To achieve multi-zone redundancy is to run additional clusters in different zones in the same instance.
 Up to 30 clusters per project.
--   Data storage: tablets in Coogle Colossus
+-   Data storage: tablets in Coogle Colossus.

 ### Monitoring

 - CPU overload: for single-cluster instance, average CPU load should be under 70%, hottest node not going over 90%.
 For two clusters, 35% and 45% respectively.